Violation of Anita Turab case becomes a norm in PTI govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Violation of Anita Turab case, despite serious warnings from the Chief Justice of Pakistan, has become a norm in Punjab where now the deputy commissioner Jehlum, appointed only a fortnight back, has been removed adding to the list of officers who have become rolling stones in the largest province of Pakistan.
+ISLAMABAD: Violation of Anti Turab case, despite serious warnings from Chief Justice of Pakistan, has become a norm in Punjab where now the Deputy Commissioner Jehlum, appointed only a fortnight back, has been removed adding to the list of officers who have become rolling stones in the largest province of Pakistan.

-On Monday, the November 12th, the Services & General Administration Department transferred Muhammad Suhail Khawaja from the office of Deputy Commissioner, Jehlum.
+On Monday, the November 12th, the Services & General Administration Department transferred Mr Muhammad Suhail Khawaja from the office of Deputy Commissioner Jehlum.
 He has been directed to report to the S&GAD for further orders.

+On 28th October following CM’s approval, the S&GAD had notified Khawaja’s transfer from the post of Director (Estate Management), Lahore Ring Road Authority and appointed him as Deputy Commissioner, Jehlum.

-Within days of the arrival of the PTI government, the-then DPO Pakpattan Rizwan Gondal was removed following political pressures and in violation of Anita Turab case, which directed the federal and provincial governments to protect the tenure of government servants.
+Within days of the arrival of the PTI government, the then DPO Pak-pattan Rizwan Gondal was removed following political pressures and in violation of Anti Turab case, which directed the federal and provincial governments to protect the tenure of government servants.

-The CJP took notice of the case, which was disposed of after the Punjab Chief Minister Usman Buzdar and the-then IGP Kaleem Imam had apologized before the SC over wrongly transferring the officer following political pressure.
+The CJP took notice of the case, which was disposed of after the Punjab Chief Minister Usman Buzdar and the then IGP Kaleem Imam had apologized before SC over wrongly transferring the officer following political pressure.

-However, the very next day of the disposal of DPO Pakpattan case, another major violation of the Anita Turab case was done when the-then IG Police Punjab Tahir Khan was unceremoniously removed.
-Tahir Khan was removed almost a month after his appointment as the IGP by the same PTI government.
+However, the very next day of the disposal of DPO Pakpattan case, another major violation of Anita Turab case was done when the then IG Police Punjab Tahir Khan was unceremoniously removed.
+Tahir Khan was removed almost a month after his appointment as IGP by the same PTI government.

-Although, the Chief Justice avoided taking notice of the premature transfer of Punjab IGP, he had to intervene when the federal government unceremoniously removed the Islamabad IGP Jan Muhammad, again without letting the officer complete his tenure and following political pressures.
+Although the Chief Justice avoided taking notice of the premature transfer of Punjab IGP, the CJP Justice Saqib Nisar again had to intervene when the federal government unceremoniously removed the Islamabad IGP Jan Muhammad, again without letting the officer complete his tenure and following political pressures.

+During the hearing of the Islamabad IGP transfer case, the CJP had indicated that the apex court might take up the case of former IGP Punjab Tahir Khan’s case.
+However, it was not done.

-This newspaper also referred to certain cases of officers’ repeated transfers.
-In one case, an Assistant Commissioner Mazhar Ali Sarwar has been transferred five times within 15 days.
-In another case, an officer Mr. Abid Shaukat, again an Assistant Commissioner, was transferred four times again within a fortnight.
-In yet another case, Capt (retd) Shahmeer Iqbal, a grade 17 officer of Pakistan Administrative Service (PAS), has also been made a rolling stone and within a three weeks’ time he was repeatedly transferred.
+This newspaper also referred to certain cases of officers repeated transfers.
+In one case an Assistant Commissioner Mazhar Ali Sarwar has been transferred five time within 15 days.
+In another cases, an officer Mr. Abid Shaukat, again an Assistant Commissioner, was transferred four times again within a fortnight.
+In yet another case, Capt (R) Shahmeer Iqbal, a grade 17 officer of Pakistan Administrative Service (PAS) has also been made a rolling stone and within a three weeks’ time he was repeatedly transferred.

-In another case of Punjab government’s administrative confusion, Assistant Commissioner, Kallar Saidan, Ali Akbar (PMS/BS-17) was initially transferred by the S&GAD as Assistant Commissioner, Noshera Virkan.
-Later, the S&GAD issued notification transferring Ali Akbar as Assistant Commissioner, Ferozwala.
-Two days later on Oct 19th, the S&GAD cancelled its Oct 17th notification regarding transfer of Ali Akbar as AC Ferozwala and posted him as AC, Shalimar Town, Lahore,
+In another case of Punjab government’s administrative confusion, Assistant Commissioner, Kallar Saidan Mr. Ali Akbar (PMS/BS-17) was initially transferred by the S&GAD as Assistant Commissioner, Noshera Virkan.
+Later the S&GAD issued notification transferring Ali Akbar as Assistant Commissioner, Ferozwala.
+Two days later on Oct 19th, the S&GAD cancelled its Oct 17th notification regarding transfer of Ali Akbar as AC Ferozwala and posted him as AC Shalimar Town Lahore,

-All such transfers, which are said to be many, are done in blatant violation of Supreme Court’s case in the Anita Turab case.

-In the Anita Turab case, the SC had laid down the following principles to save the government servants from politicisation:
+In the Anita Turab case, the SC had laid down the following principles to save the government servants from politicization:

 i) Appointments, Removals and Promotions: Appointments, removals and promotions must be made in accordance with the law and the rules made thereunder; where no such law or rule exists and the matter has been left to discretion, such discretion must be exercised in a structured, transparent and reasonable manner and in the public interest.